bjackman/nas/README.md

 These steps are done on your normal computer, not on the NAS.

+This will install stuff in `~/nas` on the NAS host.

 - If you want your node on Tailscale, generate an [Auth Key](https://login.tailscale.com/admin/settings/keys) to associated the device with your account.